amazon

 What Amazon Brand Management Actually Includes

-Most sellers think "Amazon management" means someone handling their PPC campaigns.
+Most sellers think "Amazon management" means someone handling PPC campaigns.
 That's one piece.
-Full-service Amazon brand management covers a lot more:
+Full-service Amazon brand management covers substantially more:

-Advertising (PPC): Campaign structure, bid strategy, keyword research, negative keyword hygiene, sponsored brand and display campaigns, TACoS optimization.
+Advertising (PPC): Campaign structure, bid strategy, keyword research, negative keyword hygiene, Sponsored Brand and Sponsored Display campaigns, TACoS optimization.

 Listing optimization: Title, bullets, description, backend search terms, A+ Content, image sequencing, keyword rank monitoring.